tsahil01/Password-Manager/README.md

 The user interface for this application is built using [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter), which is a library created by [Tom Schimansky](https://github.com/TomSchimansky).
 A big thanks to him for creating this awesome library!

-## 💻 How to use

-To use this application, you can either download the .exe file (for Windows users) or clone this repository and install the required packages using `pip install <package_name>`.
-Once the packages are installed, run the `main.py` file to start the application on any Windows, Linux or Mac OS.

 ## ⭐ Features